This site requires a more recent version of Adobe Flash Player to function properly.

 - Adobe Creative Subscriber base : Adobe launched the cloud version of its flagship software Creative in 2012.
 Since then, the adoption of cloud services has been robust.
-At present, Adobe has an installed base of close to 12.8 million users for its Creative software and packaged software such as Photoshop etc. Each of this user is a potential Cloud service subscriber.
-In the past year, the creative cloud subscription has swelled to 6.16 million users.
-At this rate of adoption, we estimate that the company will be able to add 8 million subscribers in 2016 and 12.95 million subscribers by 2022.
-There could be an upside of around 10% to our price estimate for Adobe if its subscription were to improve to 17 million by the end of Trefis forecast period.
+At present, Adobe has an installed base of close to 12.8 million users for its Creative software and packaged software such as Photoshop etc. Its adressable market in 2016 was over 20 million, according to our estimates.
+Each of this user is a potential Cloud service subscriber.
+In the past year, the creative cloud subscription has swelled to over 9 million users.
+At this rate of adoption, we estimate that the company will be able to add close to 12 million subscribers in 2017 and 18.9 million subscribers by 2023.
+There could be an upside of around 10% to our price estimate for Adobe if its subscription were to improve to 20 million by the end of Trefis forecast period.
 On the other hand, there could be a downside of 10% to our estimate for Adobe if its CC adoption were to stall to 10 million by the end of Trefis forecast period.

 For additional details, select a driver above or select a division from the interactive Trefis split for Adobe at the top of the page.

 Although, Adobe is commonly known for its widely distributed free Acrobat PDF Reader, the company makes money primarily by serving "creative professionals" with software used in image manipulation, animation, web design and the creation of interactive media content.
 Adobe's Photoshop, Dreamweaver, Flash and InDesign products are some of the better known creative software suites used by graphic designers, production artists, web designers, photographers, animators, publishers, and writers.